2015 Fantasy Football PPR Rankings: Tight Ends- Updated: Saturday, August 29th

 5. Martellus Bennett, Chicago Bears

 Setting career highs across the board in 2014 with 90 receptions, 916 yards and six touchdowns, Bennett finished as a top-five scorer among tight ends and led the position in receptions.
-With the Bears trading Brandon Marshall to the Jets, Bennett has the potential to match those numbers this season.
+With the Bears trading Brandaon Marshall to the Jets and the injury to top pick Kevin White, Bennett has the potential to come close to those numbers this season.

 Other than his rookie season, Witten's 64 receptions and 703 yards last year set or tied career lows.
 Witten lacks upside at this point in his career, but he's a solid option that should come close to last year's top-10 performance once again.